Ry682/Ry682/README.md

 <div align="left">
   <div>

-## ✨ Hi, I'm Gabry
+## ✨ Hi I'm Ry682 but my real nickname is Vex
 🥤︲ I'm an italian developer of 15 years old.
-🥂︲ I'm currently learning Go.
 💡︲ Looking for new ideas everyday.
   </div>
 </div>